Evolution of the magnetic field in neutron stars: The problem of magnetic field evolution in the NS cores: General scheme of the solution

 where $\mu_{n0}$ is the equilibrium function $\mu_{n}$.
 If we work in the Cowling approximation (i.e., assume $\delta \phi=0$), this function can be obtained immediately; otherwise, one should first determine the gravitational potential perturbation $\delta \phi$ from the Poisson's equation (\ref{grav}).
 All in all, $\Delta \mu_{e}$ and $\delta\mu_{n}$ (and thus $\mu_{n}$) can be determined.
-This means that we know {\it any} thermodynamic quantity in the perturbed $npe$-matter, since it can be presented as a function of only two parameters, e.g., $\Delta \mu_e$ and $\mu_n$ (we remind the reader that the quasineutrality condition, $n_e=n_p$, still holds true in the perturbed matter).
+This means that we know {\it any} thermodynamic quantity in the perturbed $npe$-matter, since it can be presented as a function of only three parameters, e.g., $\Delta \mu_e$, $\mu_n$, and $T$ (we remind the reader that the quasineutrality condition, $n_e=n_p$, still holds true in the perturbed matter).

 At this stage our consideration starts to differ from that of Ref.\ \cite{gr92} and others (e.g., \cite{td96,hrv08,reisenegger09,hrv10,gjs11,bl16,papm17}).
 In those references $\Delta \mu_e$ is determined from the {\it scalar} differential equation [see, e.g., equation (14) in Ref.\ \cite{papm17}], which is a divergence of a combination of the momentum equations (\ref{33x}) and the continuity equations (\ref{cont}).
 This scalar equation is derived under simplifying assumptions, whose validity for stratified matter is questionable.
 Moreover, the solution to this equation is not necessary a solution to the initial vector Eqs.\ (\ref{cont}) and (\ref{33x}).
-As a result, $\Delta \mu_e$ in Refs.\ \cite{td96,hrv08,reisenegger09,hrv10,gjs11,bl16,papm17} depends on the rate of beta-processes and on the relaxation time $\tau_{np}$, which are sensitive functions of temperature $T$ (e.g., Refs.\ \cite{ykgh01, ys91a}).
-In contrast, here we argue that $\Delta \mu_e$ and $\mu_n$ do not depend on $T$ and are fixed by the magnetic field configuration. \footnote{More precisely, if we expand $\Delta \mu_e$ or $\mu_n$ in a series of Legendre polynomials $P_l({\rm cos} \theta)$, then all the components except for $l=0$ will be independent of temperature; the $l=0$ component may vary with temperature, but only in a narrow temperature range (see Sec.\ \ref{perturb44a} and Appendix \ref{A3} for more details).}
+As a result, $\Delta \mu_e$ in Refs.\ \cite{gr92, td96,hrv08,reisenegger09,hrv10,gjs11,bl16,papm17} depends on the rate of beta-processes and on the relaxation time $\tau_{np}$, which are sensitive functions of temperature $T$ (e.g., Refs.\ \cite{ykgh01, ys91a}).
+In contrast, here we argue that $\Delta \mu_e$ and $\mu_n$ do not depend on $T$ and are fixed by the magnetic field configuration. \footnote{More precisely, if we expand $\Delta \mu_e$ or $\mu_n$ in a series of Legendre polynomials $P_l({\rm cos} \theta)$, then all the components except for $l=0$ will be independent of temperature; the $l=0$ component may vary with temperature, but only in a narrow temperature range (see Sec.\ \ref{perturb44a} and Appendix \ref{A3} for more details).} Further critical analysis of the previous results on the subject is presented in Appendix \ref{critique}.